 By the time Sammy came around, and it was time to go back to work, I was living on far less sleep, way more expectations, and too much on all of my plates.
 Shit had to start giving, or else...I would.

 I started practicing a DGAF lifestyle.
-Picking and choosing the shit I wanted to give a fuck about and the other stuff that didn’t matter as much.
+Picking and choosing the shit I wanted to give a fuck about and the other stuff?
+It suddenly didn’t matter as much.
 I also read the book, “The Subtle Art of Not Giving a F*ck,” and it was pretty life altering.

 Hopefully, these tips can help you get through it relatively unscathed.
 Find this helpful?
 Please share this pretty little pin I made about all the ways you can make your mom life more efficient on Pinterest.